mxiamxia/aws-apm-action/README.md

         with:
           fetch-depth: 1

-      - name: Run AWS APM Analysis
+      - name: Run Application observability for AWS Analysis
         id: awsapm
         uses: ./
         with: